 This is perhaps the most important paragraph to consider when writing a cover letter to teach abroad or online because this is where you’ll really demonstrate why someone should hire you.

 The first thing to keep in mind is that you need to do your research so that you can show you have a vast knowledge of the school or company and the position.
 Again, this personalizes the TEFL cover letter and lets employers know that this particular job is important to you.

 Focus on what you can do for them

-Next, highlight what you can specifically do for the school.
-Try to match up your qualities to those listed in the job posting by offering specific examples of times when you’ve demonstrated these qualities or previous roles you’ve held that incorporated the same skillsets.
+Next, highlight what you can specifically do for the school or program.
+Try to match your qualities to those listed in the job posting by offering specific examples of times when you’ve demonstrated these qualities or previous roles you’ve held that incorporated the same skillsets.

 Furthermore, try quantifying your skills – put numbers to your accomplishments!
-Teachers can do this in a number of ways, including specifying how many students they supervised during a specific role, how many reflective teaching support groups they hosted each month at a school, or the percentage by which their students’ test scores improved during a certain year.
+Teachers can do this in several ways, including specifying how many students they supervised during a specific role, how many reflective teaching support groups they hosted each month at a school, or the percentage by which their students’ test scores improved during a certain year.